$QQ\bar Q\bar Q$ Quark System and Gauge/String Duality: The potentials of the system

 Once the string configurations are constructed in Sec.III, we will use them to analyze the two lowest B-O potentials, denoted as $V_0$ and $V_1$.
 However, the complexity of configuration (c) makes the following analysis somewhat cumbersome.

 In this range, the tetraquark configuration (c) does not exist that considerably simplifies the analysis.
 The ground state potential is provided by configuration (a) and the first excited one by configuration (d), namely $V_0=E^{\text{(a)}}$ and $V_1=E^{\text{(d)}}$.
-Thus, if the $\Theta$'s are small enough, we expect the ground state to correspond to a hadronic molecule.
+Thus, if the $\Theta$'s are sufficiently small, we expect the ground state to correspond to a hadronic molecule, as the potential $V_0$ is described by the disconnected configuration, whereas the first excited potential gives rise to tetraquark states.

 As an illustration, Figure \ref{all04} shows the results of numerical computations for $\eta=0.4$.
 The plots of $E^{\text{(b)}}$ and $E^{\text{(d)}}$

 do not intersect.
 Although the linear asymptotics \eqref{Eb-large} and \eqref{Eld-large5} have the same slopes, their intercepts differ by about $8\,\text{MeV}$.\footnote{This is true for any $\eta$.}